 This break is also an opportunity to realize that it’s really ok to be bored and do absolutely nothing sometimes.
 If schedules are usually so full that you throw rest out the window, don’t feel pressured to fill all the time with activity.
 Give yourself and others in your home time to do absolutely nothing.
 (And be willing to overlook things that get on your nerves from time to time.)

 Now’s a great time to connect with extended family members and friends by phone call, text, video chat or a letter.
 It’s also a chance to help others out from a distance by helping them place a grocery order or making sure they’ve got what they need during this time.
 Older people who live alone would probably really appreciate hearing from you.
 (The extroverts in your home will probably be all-in on making those connections.)

 When it comes to expectations, getting creative about things could save the day.
 Instead of one person doing all the cooking, you can have a cooking competition with what you have on hand.
 Each family member could be responsible for creating a menu and either preparing or helping to prepare the meal.
 Divvy up the chores that need to be done.
 Have a poetry contest.
 Put “dress-up” or theme days on the family calendar.
 Try to make things FUN.
 Focus on the positives.
 For example, every time you think a negative thought about your situation, think of something positive related to it.

 One last thought.
-Many of us, including our children, wonder how long this will last, are we going to have enough money, what happens if one of us gets sick, etc. I wish I had the answers, but I don’t.
+Many of us, including our children, have questions.
+How long this will last?
+Are we going to have enough money?
+What happens if one of us gets sick?
+And the list goes on.
+I wish I had the answers, but I don’t.
 I can tell you this: You’re not alone and I’m rooting for you—and for all of us—to come out stronger.